 Chapter 1 Setting up your computer

-We’ll be using a variety of different software programs to write, manage, and execute the code that we write.
-Unfortunately, one of the most frustrating and confusing barriers to working with code is simply getting your machine properly set up.
-And you cannot even continue before you have got the necessary tools up and running!
+Through this course we’ll be using a variety of different software programs to write, manage, and execute the code that we write.
+Unfortunately, one of the most frustrating and confusing barriers to working with code is simply getting your machine properly set up and to understand how the new software works.
+And you cannot even start before you have got the necessary tools up and running!
 This chapter aims to provide sufficient information for setting up your machine and troubleshooting the process.
 All the tools we use are free to use, and they work on all major platforms, including linux, mac and windows.

 • R: a popular programming language for working with data.
 This is the primary programming language used throughout this book.
 “Installing R” actually means installing tools that will let your computer understand and run R code.

-• RStudio: A graphical editor (IDE or Integrated Development Environmnet) for writing and running R code.
+• RStudio: A graphical editor (IDE or Integrated Development Environment) for writing and running R code.
 This will soon become our primary development application.
 Strictly speaking, RStudio is not necessary, you can perfectly work with R without it, but it simplifies the work quite a bit.
-Through the book, we assume you are using RStudio.
+Throughout the book we assume you are using RStudio.

 Next we explain these programs in mode detail.